Part D Prescription Drug Plans

 You can sign up for Part D Prescription Drug Plans, which helps cover prescription drug costs, along with other components of Medicare starting three months before your 65th birthday, or if you are under 65 and eligible for Medicare.

-It's important to do this on time because there' may be a permanent premium surcharge for enrolling after your initial enrollment period if you don't have equivalent drug coverage from another source, such as a retiree plan.
+It's important to do this on time because there may be a permanent premium surcharge for enrolling after your initial enrollment period if you don't have equivalent drug coverage from another source, such as a retiree plan.

 If you are already enrolled in a Part D "standalone" plan or a Medicare Advantage plan that incorporates drug coverage, you can switch plans during the open-enrollment period, which runs from Oct.
 15 to Dec.
 7 every year.
-Consider scheduling an appointment to review your medications to see if you're on the right plan for the coming year.

 Making Part D work

-Additional changes include the elimination of the “coverage gap” phase, sometimes referred to as the “donut hole,” where beneficiaries previously faced a change in cost-sharing.
-Starting in 2025, you will continue to pay consistent cost-sharing percentages in the initial phase, removing the complex transition to higher out-of-pocket costs that had occurred mid-year.
-The deductible is also rising slightly to $590 for many plans, although this may vary depending on individual plan details.
+You will continue to pay consistent cost-sharing percentages in the initial phase.
+The deductible is also rising slightly to $615 for many plans, although this may vary depending on individual plan details.
+Part D drug benefits in 2026 are structured into three phases:

 - Annual deductible.
 If your plan has a deductible, you will pay 100% of your gross covered prescription drug costs until the annual deductible is met.

 - Catastrophic.
-Once you meet the $2000 out-of-pocket cap, you will pay no cost sharing for covered Part D drugs.
+Once you meet the $2,100 out-of-pocket cap, you will pay no cost sharing for covered Part D drugs.

 These updates aim to make Part D costs more predictable and manageable, especially for those with high-cost medications.
 The changes are part of the broader Inflation Reduction Act adjustments, which bring greater financial relief to Medicare enrollees in need of costly prescriptions.